Spectral theory of a mathematical model in Quantum Field Theory for any spin: The Poincar e Group

 Every $A\in SL(2,\C)$ acts on $p^{\mu}\sigma_{\mu}$ by

 and there exists $\Lambda(A)\in \mathcal{L}$ such that

 with

-The map $A\rightarrow \Lambda(A)$ is a double covering of $\mathcal{L}$ by $SL(2,\C)$ such that $\Lambda(A)=\Lambda(-A)$.
+The map $A\longmapsto \Lambda(A)$ is a double covering of $\mathcal{L}$ by $SL(2,\C)$ such that $\Lambda(A)=\Lambda(-A)$.

-From now on we call Poincar\'{e} group the universal covering group of the inhomogeneous Lorentz group with the law group defined by \eqref{2.8}.
+From now on we call Poincar\'{e} group the universal covering group of the inhomogeneous Lorentz group with the group law defined by \eqref{2.8}.
 The Poincar\'{e} group is denoted by $\mathcal{P}$.

 The subgroup $SU(2)$ of $2\times2$ unitary matrices of $SL(2,\C)$ is the universal covering group of $SO(3)$.
 The covering map is the restriction of the one of $SL(2,\C)$ to $SU(2)$.